lilab-bcb/cumulus/docs/cellranger.rst

-Run Cell Ranger tools using cellranger_orchestra
+Run Cell Ranger tools using cellranger_workflow
 ------------------------------------------------

 Follow the steps below to run CellRanger mkfastq/count/vdj on FireCloud.